 If you can’t find a flight back home on the 11th of June, please be aware that, after the conference, you will have to take care of your food and accommodation on your own.
 Naturally, we will help you find a place to stay until you fly back home.
 Please be aware that your flight back home must be before the expiration date of your visa, so please consider this during your planning.

-You will have to pay for your travel and visa expenses.
+You will have to pay for your travel and visa expenses, as well as any additional expenses like club entrance fees and drinks.
 Accommodation during the conference and basic meals (breakfast, lunch, dinner) will be provided by us.
-There might be a participation fee, please look into the next question for more information.
 In addition, you will have free entry to all ISWI 2023 cultural events.

 That depends on what you would like to buy.
 Accommodation, meals and festival events are free of charge for you, but you might want to buy some souvenirs or beer, juice and coffee at the student clubs while hanging out with friends.
 If so, we would like to stress that the standard of living in Germany is high.
 To give you an idea of the prices: a coffee is about 1 euro, a beer about 2,50 euros and a soft drink about 2 euros.
 These prices are taken from the student clubs on the campus, where everything is usually much cheaper than in other clubs or in restaurants.